dgm798977/finalProject/Readme.md

 ### Population sample

-Data acquisition has been done with the colaboration of 3 different persons, having used a *Frontón* as a way of receiving balls in a more controlled way.
+Data acquisition has been done by repeating movements in the air for each stroke we want to detect (due to the lack of time).

 ### Electronic functioning